 TYPICAL ANALYSIS

-Total Protein 44%
+Total Protein 43%

 Immunoglobulin G 9%

-Fat 25%
+Fat 27%

-Lactose 22%
+Lactose 24%

-Minerals 5%
+Minerals 6%

-Moisture 4%

-Jumpstart Full Cream Colostrum is a replacement colostrum powder designed as a natural supplement for newborn animals.
+Jumpstart Full Cream Colostrum is a replacement colostrum powder designed as a natural supplement for new-born animals.
 It provides IgG antibodies that are essential to form the immune system of young animals.

-- Contains 9% Immunoglobulins (IgG) which are the initial building blocks of health and immunity in ruminants - Provides the recommended 100g of IgG in the first 24 hours, when fed according to the recommended feed guidelines - Contains vital growth performance nutrients Vitamin A, E and Niacin - · Soluble, good mixability and curd - Made from high-casein protein and highfat cream powder - Formulated as a complete first feed, meaning no mixing with milk is required made up to 1L with warm water (approx. 38°C).
+- Contains 9% Immunoglobulins (IgG's) which are the initial building blocks of health and immunity in ruminants. - Contains vital growth performance nutrients Vitamin A, E and Niacin - · Soluble, good mixability and curd - Made from high-casein protein and highfat cream powder - Formulated as a complete first feed, meaning no mixing with milk is required made up to 1L with warm water (approx. 38°C).